GeordieP/result/README.md

 ```

-Extract value from Result objects if Ok, or throw Result if Error using expect()
+Extract value from Result objects if Ok, or throw Result if Error using expect():

 *NOTE:* Assume Result instances `firstRes` and `secondRes` are in current scope for the following example.